wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-sql-server-performance-best-practices.md

 ## Virtual machine size and storage account considerations

-For performance sensitive applications, it’s recommended that you use the following virtual machines sizes:
+For performance sensitive applications, it's recommended that you use the following virtual machines sizes:

 - **SQL Server Enterprise Edition**: DS3 or higher